Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Discussion and future work

 \section{Discussion and future work}

 \Cref{alg:exactpen} is, to the best of our knowledge, the first practical implementation of the exact \(\ell_2\)-penalty method.
-On small-scale problems, our preliminary implementation is on par with an augmented Lagrangian method.
-It is also competitive with IPOPT when spectral Hessian approximations are used in the latter in terms of efficiency and robustness.
+On small-scale problems, our preliminary implementation is ahead of an augmented Lagrangian method.
+It is also ahead of IPOPT when spectral Hessian approximations are used in the latter in terms of efficiency and robustness.
 It remains competitive in terms of robustness when using limited-memory quasi-Newton Hessian approximations.
 Improvements in terms of efficiency are the subject of active research.

 Among possible improvements, the solution of the secular equations requires attention in the presence of rank-deficient Jacobians when the solution is at, or near, the origin.
-In \Cref{alg:proximal}, one idea is to use the method of Golub and Riley \citep{dax-eldén-1998} to compute the least-norm solutions of rank-deficient overdetermined problems.
-The latter requires a single QR factorization and may be viewed as a form of iterative refinement.
-A possible improvement in terms of CPU time is to solve the secular equation~\eqref{eq::secular-equation} in reduced-precision arithmetic.
+A possible improvement in terms of CPU time is to solve~\eqref{eq::secular-equation} in reduced-precision arithmetic.
 Similarly, MINRES-QLP does not provide the required least-norm solution in \Cref{cor:prox-quadratic}.
 When it appears that the solution is \(\alpha^* = 0\) and the Jacobian is rank deficient, a different saddle-point system can be solved that provides the required solution.

-The framework of \Cref{sec:algorithm-convergence} is general and can be extended to other norms.
+Our framework is general and allows us to implement the exact penalty method in any other norm as long as the resulting trust-region subproblem can be solved efficiently.
 In particular, \Cref{th::thProx-dual} suggests that we could implement the exact $\ell_1$-penalty method originally proposed by \citet{pietrzykowski-1969}.
-Indeed, evaluating the proximal operator amounts to solving an convex bound-constrained subproblem for which there are efficient polynomial time algorithms \citep[Chapter 7.8]{conn-gould-toint-2000}.
+Indeed, evaluating the proximal operator amounts to solving a convex bound-constrained subproblem for which there are efficient polynomial time algorithms \citep[Chapter 7.8]{conn-gould-toint-2000}.

 A trust-region variant of \Cref{alg:exactpen} based on \citep[Algorithm~\(3.1\)]{aravkin-baraldi-orban-2022} instead of R2 would enjoy the same asymptotic complexity bounds, although evaluation of the proximal operators would be significantly harder.